 This section too many of you may just equate to boredom and you will just flick through it - if you've reached this far that is.
 You really do need to read this and more importantly take note.
 We know the feeling - you've found a house that's so close to your local that you can almost get served without leaving your living room.
 Your room's also got a double bed, and that's all that matters, so "let's get it".
 Be warned, without taking time to evaluate your potential new home properly, you may live to regret making any hasty decisions.

-The guide attached will show you how to access the Housing List for the University via Studentpad Access the Housing list
+The guide attached will show you how to access the Housing List/featured properties with University/SU via Studentpad Access the Housing list